ericb-liatrio/devopsstrategy/README.md

 # About the author

 Eric Ballou - MountainMan Innovator - loves the mountains but also loves technology and doing anything automation/orchestration/business process/event driven/choreography.
-Jack-of-All but master of few because the broad perspective can catalyze and synergize a team more than the specialist.
+Jack-of-All but master of few because the broad perspective can catalyze and synergize a team.

 ## Support
 Create an issue.